RadialGames/Deck/README.md

 ```

 As demonstrated above, the `Draw()` function will remove an item from the top of the Set, and return it.
 You can also
-request a certain number of cards to be Drawn, which will return a List of items:
+request a certain number of cards to be Drawn, which will return an array of items:

 ```c#
 var set = new Set<int>();